Azure/CloudIoTHack/HOL 4/HOL 4 - Putting It All Together.md

 <a name="Exercise3"></a>
 ## Exercise 3: Update the client app to talk back to the device ##

 One of the benefits of using Azure IoT Hubs is that they support bidirectional communication.
 Devices can send messages to IoT Hubs, and IoT Hubs can send messages back to the devices connected to them.
 In this exercise, you will modify the FlySim client app to send a message to your MXChip through the IoT Hub it's connected to when your airplane is too close to another airplane.
 That message will command the MXChip to display a warning message on its screen.
-For an added touch, you will use Microsoft Cognitive Services to translate the warning message into the language of the user's choice before displaying it on the device.
+For an added touch, you will use Microsoft Cognitive Services to translate the warning message into the language of the user's choice.

 1. In Visual Studio, open **CoreConstants.cs** in the project's "Common" folder and insert the following statement after the statement declaring ```SharedAirTrafficHubName``` that you added in the previous exercise: